paularcsarruda/mediplus/README.md

 ```

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.

-This is one way to run your app — you can also build it directly from Android Studio or Xcode.

 ### Você Pode nos Encontrar em: